-If you are ever in doubt you should check what to look for and how to look with the Home Office department UK Visas and Immigration.
+If you’re ever in doubt, you should check what to look for and how to do so with the Home Office department UK Visas and Immigration.

-Step 3 – Check if the person has the right to work in the UK.
+3. Check if the person has the right to work in the UK

 If the visa or work permit stamp refers to any restrictions then you should look at one of the documents from List B, and check with that document whether or not this person has the right to do the job you want them to do.

 This area can be confusing.
-If you are in any doubt, it is best to check with UK Visas and Immigration.
+If you’re in any doubt, it is best to check with UK Visas and Immigration.

-This includes UK passports.
 Take a copy of the front page and any page with the employee’s details on it.
 Also copy any pages with visas or right to work certificates.
 For any other documents copy all pages.
-If in doubt copy everything.

-Step 7 – Store the copy documents on the employee file.
+7. Store the copy documents on the employee file

 The last thing to do is to keep a copy on the employee’s personnel file.
-If you have HR software like the citrusHR system you would scan the documents directly to the system.
+You’ll need to keep hold of them for two years after the employee leaves.

 In most cases, checking someone’s right to work in the UK should be straight forward.
 But in instances where you feel uncertain, it’s always best to check with a qualified HR consultant who’ll be able to advise you on how best to proceed.